The Prompt Engineering Framework for 2026: Signal-Theoretic Decomposition

 n=5TASK~6%The actual objective

-My most striking finding: CONSTRAINTS alone drives 42.7% of output quality.
-This is the single most underinvested band in typical prompts.
-Most engineers write long contexts and short constraints.
+The most striking finding: CONSTRAINTS alone drives 42.7% of output quality.
+This is the band most engineers skip.
+Most write long context sections and short constraints.
 The data says to do the opposite.

 Convergent Zone Allocation

-This convergence across wildly different domains suggests a universal property of LLM specification, not a domain-specific artifact.
-The 6-band decomposition is not a style guide, it is a sampling requirement.
+This pattern held across very different tasks.
+That suggests it is a universal property of how LLMs work, not a quirk of one domain.
+The 6-band structure is not a style preference.
+It is a sampling requirement.

 How to Apply the Framework